Listen More, Talk Less

 ONCE AGAIN, LISTENING MORE AND TALKING LESS WORKED BEST.

 We also must consider that not everyone talks and thinks at the same speed.
 If you’re like me, you are a quick thinker and have to work at slowing down and allowing space for those who process more slowly.
-These folks are often your most thoughtful communicators and are worthwhile to listen to.
+These folks are often your most thoughtful communicators and are worth listening to.

 PUT DOWN YOUR CELL PHONE.